toddrob99/MLB-StatsAPI/README.md

 print(statsapi.team_leaders(143,'walks',limit=5,season=2008))
 ```

-### Print the top 10 all time career leaders in doubles
+### Print the top 10 all time career leaders in doubles (NOTE: The extra 8949 records come back in the data from MLB)

 use `statsapi.league_leaders()`